Tinnitus and Hyperacusis Treatment: New Science, Real Recovery

 Are hyperacusis and hearing loss related?

 Hearing loss and hyperacusis often coexist, but one does not necessarily imply the presence of the other.
-You can have hyperacusis with normal hearing.
+You can have hyperacusis with a normal hearing exam.
+Importantly, audiograms do not always pick up damage, such as with ‘hidden hearing loss' (also called cochlear synaptopathy).

 Importantly, experiencing hyperacusis does not mean you are losing hearing.
-The misconception goes like this:
+The misconception people suffering from this condition goes like this:

 - Hyperacusis makes my tinnitus worse, and